 Sometimes starting therapy can bring up confusion (how do I know which therapist to choose?) and concerns (will this be worth the financial and time investment?).
 Since I strongly believe that the most important part of treatment is the relationship between therapist and client, I would be happy to do a 15-minute phone consultation with you, free of charge.
 A phone consultation is an opportunity for you to tell me about what brings you to therapy, learn a little more about me and how I work and if it fits with your idea of therapy, and discuss fees and scheduling options.
 I can also help refer you to other therapists whose work I strongly respect if it appears someone would be a better fit for you.
 Feel free to message below, or give me a call at (650) 762-9220.
 I’d love to hear from you!

 I see clients both face-to-face and online.
-My offices are in the Flood Building in Union Square and in the Hobart Building in the Financial District in Downtown, San Francisco.
-Both are within minutes from the Bart and Muni Stops, and are handicap and bike accessible with bike storage.
-The best parking garage for the Union Square office is the Ellis Street Parking Garage.
-Below are the maps of my offices:
+My office is in the historic Flood Building in Union Square, within minutes from the Powell St Bart/Muni Stop, and is both handicap and bike accessible.
+The best parking garage is the Ellis Street Parking Garage.

 15-minute phone consultation free of charge

 A handful of openings are set aside for people who need a fee reduction.
 If I am a good fit for you on your search for a therapist and if you qualify for a fee reduction, I would be happy to work with you to get the therapy you want despite financial constraints.

 For California residents who would prefer to meet remotely, I do offer HIPAA compliant teletherapy options via video conference or on the phone.